 Yangshuo is a vibrant town surrounded by mountains with crooked little streets that look straight out of a storybook.
 Its markets are full of people selling teas and chili peppers and is worth exploring.
 A great way to see the village and surrounding countryside is by bike.
 The rural town has quiet country roads that wind through the bamboo-lined river valleys, rice fields, and local villages.

 For a different view of China, take a sidecar tour in Shanghai.
 The off-the-beaten-path adventure is sure to be a highlight of your journey.
-From an original 1930’s sidecar, you’ll tour the French Concession of Shanghai and see both old French architecture and new construction and get the feeling as if you’re driving through a European city.
+From an original 1930’s sidecar, you’ll tour the French Concession of Shanghai and see both old French architecture and new construction .
+You’ll also get the feeling as if you’re driving through a European city.

 China is an easy place to travel with families and multiple generations.
-If a family trip is on your list for 2018, consider China with Ker & Downey.
+If a family trip is on your list, consider China with Ker & Downey.
 Our team of designers are at their best when crafting a journey unique to you.
 They can easily incorporate multiple ways to see China into your journey.
 Contact us today to start planning your next getaway.
 And for daily travel inspiration, follow us on Instagram and Facebook.